 Case Study: University of Maryland College Park

-Summary: DCI partnered with UMD College Park 35 years ago to furnish their residence halls.
-Thanks to the sustainability and durability of solid hardwood, in addition to a well thought out management plan, that same furniture is still in place.
+Summary: This University of Maryland furniture case study profiles the furnishings still in use after 35 years at UMD.
+Thanks to the sustainability and durability of solid hardwood, in addition to a savvy and well thought out management plan, that same furniture is still in use at College Park.

 Case Study: University of Maryland College Park